dottedmag/dottedmag.net/cv.md

 ## [Open Source](/software)

-I have contributed numberous patches to various open source projects, mostly fixing problems I have encountered.
+I have [contributed numerous patches](/software) to various open source projects, mostly fixing problems I have encountered.

 Are you running Ubuntu or Debian?
 Say `apt-cache show libssh2-1` and see the Maintainer field.